sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### DLA3 - Dragon's Rest

-Dragons from the distant past gather to engulf the world of Krynn in war.
+On the previously unknown continent of Taladas, the heroes must strive to thwart the extraplanar invasion plans of Erestem, Queen of Evil, also known as Takhisis.
+Failure means doom for all of Krynn!

 </div>